 Accreditation protects the public by ensuring only suitably trained and qualified health practitioners can register and practise in Australia.
-A program that is accredited by the ADC must meet the ADC/Dental Council (New Zealand) (DC(NZ)) Accreditation Standards for Dental Practitioner Programs (the Standards).
+A program accredited by the ADC must meet the ADC/Dental Council (New Zealand) (DC(NZ)) Accreditation Standards for Dental Practitioner Programs (the Standards).
 You can view the Standards here.
-To be accredited a program must demonstrate how students will be assessed as having the knowledge, skills, and professional competencies necessary for registration in Australia.
+To be accredited a program must demonstrate how students will be assessed as having the knowledge, skills, and professional competencies necessary to be eligible for registration in Australia.

-The process the ADC follows to accredit a program leading to registration or endorsement is outlined in the ADC/DC(NZ) Guidelines for Accreditation of Education and Training Programs for Dental Practitioners (the Guidelines).
+The process the ADC applies to accredit programs leading to registration or endorsement is outlined in the ADC/DC(NZ) Guidelines for Accreditation of Education and Training Programs for Dental Practitioners (the Guidelines).
 You can view the Guidelines here.

 A summary of the process for education providers is outlined below.

-The review is completed by a Site Evaluation Team (SET), made up of dental practitioners with extensive clinical and/or academic experience and a community representative (for programs leading to general registration).
+The review is completed by a Site Evaluation Team (SET), comprised of dental practitioners with extensive clinical and/or academic experience and a community representative (for programs leading to general registration).

-The ADC/DC(NZ) Accreditation Committee considers the report completed by the SET.
-You can read more about the committee here.
+The Accreditation Committee considers the report completed by the SET.
+You can read more about the Committee here.

 The ADC secretariat

 The ADC secretariat is responsible for coordinating the review of programs for accreditation.
 They provide advice to SET’s and education providers on the Standards, the process and assist the Accreditation Committee in its work.